 - Independent writing task (30 minutes) — write an essay based on personal experience or opinion in response to a writing topic.

-You'll type your responses on a computer keyboard.
+You'll type your responses on a computer keyboard (or hand write them for the TOEFL iBT® Paper Edition).
 Responses are sent to ETS, where they are scored by a combination of AI scoring and certified human raters to ensure fairness and quality.

 You'll have 50 minutes to complete the Writing section.